department-of-veterans-affairs/vagov-content/pages/education/benefit-rates/monthly-housing-allowance-rates.md

 | Foreign school | 1,789.00 |
 | Schools in U.S. territories | Equal to the current Department of Defense overseas housing allowance (OHA) based on: <ul><li>An enlisted personnel with E-5 pay grade, **and**</li><li>Your school's location</li></ul> |
 | Online training with no classroom instruction | 894.50 |

+[Use our GI Bill comparison tool](/gi-bill-comparison-tool/) to find out how much money you may be eligible to receive to help pay for housing, depending on your school, benefit program, and service history.
+You can also find out how much we'll pay for tuition and books.

 ------